 “As an emerging children’s author, I found myself at that intersection not so long ago.
 After almost 20 years as a news journalist, I was eager to let loose the restraints of facts and current affairs and let my imagination take control.
 But I had no idea if I could do it.

 Enter Zena Shapter, award-winning author and founder of Sydney’s Northern Beaches Writers’ Group (NBWG).
-Zena says she started the group in 2009 in order to fill her own writing needs.
+Zena says she started the group in 2009 to fill her own writing needs.

 There were plenty of local support groups that acted as cheering squads for writers, but that wasn’t going to improve my writing.
 I wanted serious feedback; and, since I was a full-time mum, I also wanted that feedback to be free.
 Starting my own group was the only way to achieve all that.”